apmp-dxfg/apmp-dxfg.github.io/pages/dxfg/dxfg-pdfa-tut-title-style.md

 A vertical space of 5 cm is introduced and then `\ReportTitle` is set in the `\huge` font size (about 19 pt).

 #### Report number and date
-Another space is introduced before the report number and date are written in `\LARGE` font (about 16 pt) by
+The report number and date are written one line below the title, in `\LARGE` font (about 16 pt),
 ```tex
 \vspace{\baselineskip}
 \textbf{\LARGE \ReportReference}